Lampro-Mellon/Quasar/README.md

     ├── generated_rtl                           # Quasar wrapper
     ├── testbench
     │   ├── asm                                 # Example assembly files
-    │   ├── hex                                 # Canned demo hex files
+    │   └── hex                                 # Canned demo hex files
-    │   └── tests                               # Example tests
     ├── tools                                   # Scripts/Makefiles
     ├── tracer_logs                             # generated log files
     └── verif
         ├── LEC
-            ├── formality_work
-                └── formality_log               # LEC log files
-            └── setup_files                     # user_match files
         └── sim                                 # Simulation log/dump files

 ## Dependencies

-- Verilator **(4.102 or later)** must be installed on the system if running with verilator.
+- Verilator **(4.030 or later)** must be installed on the system if running with verilator.
 - Vcs must be installed on the system if running with vcs.
-- RISCV tool chain (based on gcc version 8.3 or higher) must be installed so that it can be used to prepare RISCV binaries to run.
+- RISCV tool chain (based on gcc version 7.3 or higher) must be installed so that it can be used to prepare RISCV binaries to run.
 - Sbt **(1.3.13 or later)** must be installed on the system.